rbind/apreshill/content/blog/pm-notebook/01-revealing-slides/index.markdown

 Honestly, with slide making tools, my own experience is that I'm less enthusiastic when I feel less empowered.
 I feel empowered as a user when a tool lets me customize the look and layout of my slides, with some guardrails to make sure I don't enter the deep-dark CSS labyrinth.
 What I want is to fall into the "pit of beauty" more quickly, instead of the "pit of ugly" after hours of trying.
 See this interview with Hadley Wickham about the ["pit of success"](https://www.auckland.ac.nz/en/news/2017/12/05/problem-solving-pits-of-success.html) if you don't get this reference!
 In my experience, this is what will drive some brave adopters to dip their toe into reveal.js, and ultimately what might help teams take the plunge together.

 So what happens next?
 This was just the beginning, but it is where I'm at after a few days of research and testing.
-Watch this space...
+I know I'll be using it for my next slide deck so stay tuned!